 You Can Become a Disciplined Person

 Discipline is a habit, and like any habit, you need to repeat it often until it becomes easy and automatic.

 To gain the habit of discipline, you need to start with simple actions that require a little amount of discipline and that are simple to carry out.
-If you carry them out successfully, you will have the ability to carry out activities and tasks that require more discipline.
+If you carry them out successfully, your ability to carry out activities and tasks that require more discipline would grow.

 Here are a few examples to clarify what I mean:

 Go for a walk for 20-30 minutes every day at the same hour, for one week.
 Do so despite laziness, lack of motivation or inner resistance.

 You might discover that you need some willpower to push yourself to get up from your couch and go out.
 Repeating this act every day, would improve your discipline and make you more disciplined.